compose/app-ws/README.md

 Your presentation should be something you're proud of.
 The user-experience and aesthetic aspects should be well considered.

+We have no expectations toward how something should look, but we do expect it to look good and feel natural.

 #### Test: Specs need to pass

 We've added a few failing specs in the app, please fix them and make them green.